complexarchetype/SAP/README.md

 # SAP
 An amalgamation of all SAP related tasks and projects I have done both in personal and professional capacity (details I am allowed to share).

-This repository can be divided into two sections:

-1. Funcitonal Configuration
-2. Technical Configuration

 Primary Projects:

 These are the following projects for which I have acted in capacity of Project Manager: